afnog/sse/virtualization/ganeti-exercise.md

 #### Hostname

 You must use a fully qualified hostname, for example `ganeti1.pcXX.sse.ws.afnog.org`.
-If you have your own delegated DNS domain, you can use it!
+If you have your own delegated DNS domain, and you know how to add A records to it, then you can use it instead!

+We will need a cluster address which is separate from each host node's address.
+So I will use names like this in the example:

+* **cluster**.pcXX.sse.ws.afnog.org
+* **ganeti1**.pcXX.sse.ws.afnog.org
+* **ganeti2**.pcXX.sse.ws.afnog.org

 #### Partitioning